tochsner/phylogenetic-tree-posterior-datasets/README.md

 ## 🚀 Getting started

 This repository uses Git Large File Storage (LFS) to allow versioning of the potentially large tree files and storing them on GitHub.
-Install Git LFS first by following the [instructions here](https://git-lfs.com/).
+Install Git LFS first by following the [instructions here](https://git-lfs.com/) or the [Nesi-specific instructions](git_lfs_nesi.md).
 Afterwards, you can clone this repository like any other Git repository.

 ## 🔗 Citation